 Part of what makes this tower such an important symbol of Graz is its quaint look with its large wooden balconies and bold clock face.
 Interestingly, the hour and minute hands are reversed in size as the minute hand was added later on.

 Having seen an aerial view of it from Schlossberg, it’s time to see Graz’s Old Town at street level.
-Walking down into the streets lined with historic buildings, it becomes easy to see why UNESCO recognized it with world heritage status.
-The historic center boasts plenty of narrow lanes and small squares, on which you’ll find a wealth of well-preserved buildings sporting medieval and Renaissance architecture.
-Here and there you’ll also see arcades that tunnel through to the next street along with book shops and boutique stores.
+Walking down into the streets lined with historic buildings, it becomes easy to see why UNESCO recognized it with World Heritage status.
+The historic center boasts plenty of narrow lanes and small squares where you’ll find a wealth of well-preserved buildings sporting medieval and Renaissance architecture.
+Here and there you’ll also see arcades that tunnel through to the next street along with bookshops and boutique stores.

 At the heart of Graz’s Old Town sits Hauptplatz, the city’s main square and center of action for all things Graz.
 This is where the city’s Christmas markets are held, as well as countless other festivals and events throughout the year.
 You may want to visit just to see what event is on while you’re in town to see if it interests you.
 As for buildings on the square, it’s hard to miss the city’s Rathaus, or Town Hall, thanks to its neoclassical design.
-But there are also other buildings worth checking out, like the pretty baroque design of the Luegghäuser.
+There are also other buildings worth checking out, like the pretty Baroque Luegghäuser.
 You’ll even find the flagship store for Red Bull, the world famous Austrian energy drink.

 Graz Cathedral and Ferdinand Mausoleum

-Religion has a key role in Austrian society and the city’s most important place of worship is Graz Cathedral.
-Dedicated to St. Giles, Graz Cathedral was built in the mid 15th century on the site of a previous church.
-The cathedral features a Gothic exterior and Baroque interior which boasts a vaulted ceiling over the altar.
+Religion has a key role in Austrian society, and the city’s most important place of worship is Graz Cathedral.
+Dedicated to St. Giles, Graz Cathedral was built in the mid-15th century on the site of a previous church.
+The cathedral features a Gothic exterior and a Baroque interior that boasts a vaulted ceiling over the altar.

 After seeing the cathedral, be sure to head next door to the neighboring Mausoleum of Emperor Ferdinand II.
-The emperor commissioned this for himself in the 17th century and it has a strong Italian design due to the men who worked on it.
-Inside you’ll find lavish artwork and statues.
-Interestingly, while the grave of Emperor Ferdinand in the vault is rather understated, the same can not be said for the red marble sarcophagus of his mother, Maria of Bavaria.
+The emperor commissioned this for himself in the 17th century, and it has a strong Italian design due to the men who worked on it.
+Inside, you’ll find lavish artwork and statues.
+Interestingly, while the grave of Emperor Ferdinand in the vault is rather understated, the same can’t be said for the red marble sarcophagus of his mother, Maria of Bavaria.

 Even though Graz is quite a traditional place, it does have its moments of quirky modern flair, as seen with the curious Murinsel.
 Floating out in the Mur River, this so-called island is actually man-made and was constructed to honor Graz’s designation as 2003 European Capital of Culture.
 Shaped like a bowl or a shell, the island is made from a striking mix of steel and glass and was designed by New York City artist Vito Acconci.
-Built into the island are an open-air amphitheater and a cafe, as well as two pedestrian bridges to either riverbank.
+Built into the island are an open-air amphitheater and a café, as well as two pedestrian bridges connecting to the riverbanks.

-Another modern landmark introduced to Graz in 2003 for its year as European Capital of Culture was the Kunsthaus Graz or in English, the Graz Art Museum.
-Rather than choose a design for this museum that complimented Graz’s historic character, they went in the exact opposite direction.
-It’s tough to put the design of this museum which includes a shapeless roof made from acrylic into words, but know that the locals have nicknamed it ‘The Friendly Alien’.
-Beyond checking out the exterior design of the Kunsthaus, art-lovers will want to head inside and see its exhibits on contemporary art.
+Another modern landmark introduced to Graz in 2003 for its year as European Capital of Culture was the Kunsthaus Graz, the Graz Art Museum.
+Rather than complement Graz’s historic character, the museum’s design goes in the opposite direction.
+It’s tough to describe the design, which includes a shapeless roof made from acrylic, but know that locals have nicknamed it the Friendly Alien.
+Beyond checking out the exterior design, art lovers will want to head inside and see its contemporary art exhibits.

 Day 2 in Graz

-On your second day in Graz, there’s still more of the Old Town to see, but also some landmarks which lie a little further from the city center.
+On your second day in Graz, there’s still more of the Old Town to see but also some landmarks that lie a little further from the city center.

 A nice way to begin your second day is with a visit to one of Graz’s most popular markets at Kaiser-Josef-Platz.
-The farmer’s market takes place every day except Sunday and is full of produce from the region of Styria that is often also organic.
+The farmer’s market takes place every day except Sunday and is full of produce, often organic, from the region of Styria.
 Even if you don’t feel like buying fruit, bread, or other items, markets like this are always a good way to gain some local insight.

-Just a short walk from the market you’ll find the beautiful green space of Graz Park that surrounds the northern end of the city center.
+Just a short walk from the market you’ll find the beautiful green space of Graz Park, which surrounds the northern end of the city center.
 This peaceful city park has walking paths linking its pleasant lawns, elegant fountains, and various statues and memorials.
 If you’ve bought some food from the market, there couldn’t be a better setting to enjoy it in.

 Double Spiral Stairs

-As you stroll around the grounds you’ll find gardens, ponds, peacocks, and even a little cafe in a pavilion.
-There’s also a Lapidarium full of Roman stone monuments and the relatively new Archaeology Museum which houses artifacts from prehistory and the Roman era.
-Eventually though you’ll walk up to Eggenberg Palace to admire this 17th century palace and the museums held inside.
+As you stroll around the grounds, you’ll find gardens, ponds, peacocks, and even a little café in a pavilion.
+There’s also a Lapidarium full of Roman stone monuments and the relatively new Archaeology Museum, which houses artifacts from prehistory and the Roman era.
+Eventually, you’ll walk up to Eggenberg Palace to admire this 17th-century palace and the museums held inside.
 Many find the Alte Galerie here the highlight thanks to its artwork that spans the medieval age and early modern period.

-After seeing the exhibits of the Landeszeughaus, you need to find your way round to the rear of the building.
+After seeing the exhibits of the Landeszeughaus, find your way round to the rear of the building.
 There, hidden away and obscured from the street, is the incredible inner courtyard of the Landhaus palace.
-Around the courtyard are three storeys of arcades in an elegant Renaissance design that bear a strong Italian influence.
-This beautiful palace from the 16th century was once the home of the Styrian regional assembly and the courtyard is now used for concerts and performances.
+Around the courtyard are three stories of arcades in an elegant Renaissance design that bear a strong Italian influence.
+This beautiful palace from the 16th century was once the home of the Styrian regional assembly, and the courtyard is now used for concerts and performances.

-Our final sight in Graz is the city’s largest church, the Herz-Jesu-Kirche, located in the neighborhood of Sankt Leonhard.
-Besides being the city’s largest church and boasting the third-highest church tower in the country, the real appeal of this church is its striking Neo-Gothic design.
+Our final place to visit in Graz is the city’s largest church, the Herz-Jesu-Kirche, located in the neighborhood of Sankt Leonhard.
+Besides being the city’s largest church and boasting the third-highest church tower in the country, the real appeal of this church is its striking neo-Gothic design.
 The church isn’t particularly old, having been built in the late 19th century, but its distinctive exterior and superb stained glass windows are well worth the visit.

 Now you should have a good idea of how to see Graz in 2 days.
-After your trip you’ll definitely be glad you took the time to visit!
+You’ll definitely be glad you took the time to visit!